QutEcoacoustics/emu/README.md

 - EMU runs on Windows, Linux, and Mac*
 - A docker container is provided (see [Docker](#docker))
-- The metadata extraction and date recognition featues are currently a work in progress
+- The metadata extraction and date recognition features are currently a work in progress
 - There is one Fix that works well: `FL010` - the Frontier Labs metadata duration bug can be repaired automatically

 <small>*EMU needs to be compiled from source on Macs</small>